-We use so called transistent cookies and persistent cookies on our website.
+We use so called cookies on our website.
+Generally, there are transistent and persistent cookies.

 Transistent cookies are deleted automatically when you close your browser.
 Especially session cookies are part of this category.
 These store a so called session ID which allows to assign different browser requests to the same session.
 This allows your computer to be recognized when you return to our website.
 Session cookies are deleted when you log out or when you close your browser.

 Currently, we are not using transistent cookies.